dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/consumer-apis/overview.md

 The following sample demonstrates three concepts:

-1. [Adding the data protection system](xref:security/data-protection/configuration/overview) to the service container,
+1. [Add the data protection system](xref:security/data-protection/configuration/overview) to the service container,

 2. Using DI to receive an instance of an `IDataProtectionProvider`, and